updownpress/markdown-lint/rules/028-no-blanks-blockquote.md

+---
-## MD028 - Blank line inside blockquote
+title: MD028 - Blank line inside blockquote

-Tags: blockquote, whitespace
+tags:  [blockquote, whitespace]

-Aliases: no-blanks-blockquote
+alias: no-blanks-blockquote
+---

 This rule is triggered when two blockquote blocks are separated by nothing except for a blank line: